Would you like to give your students a live art and design brief, with local relevance?

 - Please email us a digital copy of the entry to email@example.com (so if your shortlisted student has created a painting or drawing, please submit a photograph of this)

-We are launching this competition for Art and Design teachers who’d like to give their students (from Year 7 up to GCSE or A level/BTEC) a live brief, with local relevance.
-It’s a perfect opportunity for Art and Design or Graphic Design students.
+This is an opportunity for teachers to give their students a live brief, with local relevance.
+We particularly encourage teachers of Art and Design or Graphic Design to involve their students.
 It will give them the chance to develop their skills in:

 - Creative branding, thinking about what a visual image can communicate